Pranav1234567/scRNA-Seq-Pipeline/README.md

 ### Options

- --build --> to build alignment index files (default is to input index files)
+ --build --> to build alignment index files (default is to input index files) --generateBarcodes --> to have the pipeline generate cell Barcodes, given
+			that there were no barcodes provided
+ --<alignment> --> (Must provide this option or pipeline will halt!) either
+		   type '--bowtie2', '--bwa', '--tophat2', or '--hisat2'
 Notes: Making barcodes functionality is configured to produce a set number of barcodes.
 This number can be adjusted in pyscript.py.
+STAR index building and alignment are yet to be configured.

 For any questions, please feel free to reach out to pnpiano@gmail.com.